chocoford/excalidraw/README.md

 - Add codes in `excalidraw-app/collab/Collab.tsx` to listen collaborators changes at line 848-871.

 - Add codes in `excalidraw-app/collab/Collab.tsx` to trigger `onStateChanged`.

+- Move codes out of hidden in `packages/excalidraw/components/LayerUI.tsx` in line 365-366.

+- Hide `LiveCollaborationTrigger` in `excalidraw-app/App.tsx` at line 857.